F3real/F3real.github.io/content/hackable_ca_userManager.md

 And since functions only checks for `len > maxage` if we insert `8 * a` (8 is the size of buffer holding age) check will still pass.
 This will cause `strcpy` to copy 9 bytes to destination buffer overwriting one byte of data.
 If we take a look at user struct we will see that it will overwrite `id` of next user since they are stored in array.

 Looking at how `viewUser()` and `displayUserInfo()` work.
 We see that `viewUser()` sets `current_user` to id of first user with the given name, while `displayUserInfo()` uses that `current_user` as index to user array.
-This means that if we create user, overwrite his `id` to 0, then select him program will actually print information of systemAccount giving us flag.
+This means that if we create a user, overwrite his `id` to 0, then select him program will actually print information of systemAccount giving us flag.
 So let’s write short script implementing this (although in this case, it is easy to do manually as well):

 ~~~python
 from pwn import *